Pete Seeger: Personal life

-Seeger married Toshi Aline Ohta in 1943, whom he credited with being the support that helped make the rest of his life possible.
+In 1943, Seeger married Toshi Aline Ohta, whom he credited with being the support that helped make the rest of his life possible.
 The couple remained married until Toshi's death in July 2013.
-Their first child, Peter Ōta Seeger, was born in 1944 and died at six months, while Pete was deployed overseas.
-Pete never saw him.
-They went on to have three more children: Daniel (an accomplished photographer and filmmaker), Mika (a potter and muralist), and Tinya (a potter), as well as grandchildren Tao Rodríguez-Seeger (a musician), Cassie (an artist), Kitama Cahill-Jackson (a psychotherapist), Moraya (a marriage and family therapist married to the NFL player Chris DeGeare), Penny, and Isabelle, and great-grandchildren Dio and Gabel.
-Tao, a folk musician in his own right, sings and plays guitar, banjo, and harmonica with the Mammals.
+Their first child, Peter Ōta Seeger, was born in 1944 and died at six months while Seeger was deployed overseas; Seeger never saw him.
+They went on to have three more children: Daniel (an accomplished photographer and filmmaker), Mika (a potter and muralist), and Tinya (a potter), as well as grandchildren Tao Rodríguez-Seeger (a folk musician), Cassie (an artist), Kitama Cahill-Jackson (a psychotherapist), Moraya (a marriage and family therapist married to the former NFL player Chris DeGeare), Penny, and Isabelle, and great-grandchildren Dio and Gabel.
+Tao sings and plays guitar, banjo, and harmonica with the Mammals.
 Kitama Jackson is a documentary filmmaker who was associate producer of the 2007 PBS documentary Pete Seeger: The Power of Song.

 When asked by Beliefnet about his religious or spiritual beliefs, and his definition of God, Seeger replied:

 He was a member of a Unitarian Universalist Church in New York.

 Seeger lived in Beacon, New York.
 He and Toshi purchased their land in 1949 and lived there first in a trailer, then in a log cabin they built themselves.
 He remained engaged politically and maintained an active lifestyle in the Hudson Valley region of New York throughout his life.
 For years during the Iraq War, Seeger maintained a weekly protest vigil alongside Route 9 in Wappingers Falls, near his home.
 He told a New York Times reporter that "working for peace was like adding sand to a basket on one side of a large scale, trying to tip it one way despite enormous weight on the opposite side."
 He went on to say, "Some of us try to add more sand by teaspoons ...
 It's leaking out as fast as it goes in and they're all laughing at us.
 But we're still getting people with teaspoons.
 I get letters from people saying, 'I'm still on the teaspoon brigade.'"

-Toshi died in Beacon on July 9, 2013, at the age of 91, and Pete died at New York–Presbyterian Hospital in New York City on January 27, 2014, at the age of 94.
+Toshi died in Beacon on July 9, 2013, at the age of 91, and Seeger died at NewYork-Presbyterian Hospital in New York City on January 27, 2014, at the age of 94.